paradajz/website/_posts/2018-11-19-opendeck-sw-v3-1-0-presets.md

 layout: post
 title: "OpenDeck software v3.1.0 - Presets"
 date: "2018-11-19"
-categories:
-  - "development"
-  - "programming"
 tags:
-  - "midi"
   - "opendeck"
-  - "presets"
+  - "programming"
-  - "webmidi"
+  - "announce"
 image: "43b3a-presets_global.png"
 comments: true
 ---

-**Presets** are one of features I've been asked the most about.
+Presets are one of features I've been asked the most about.
 In this post I'll talk about the implementation of presets in OpenDeck software.

 ## Implementation

 If you don't care about the implementation feel free to just skip to next section!

 Since the first version of OpenDeck, database (configuration) has been split into blocks and sections.
 Block is a logical unit unit of data containing one or more sections.
-I've created library to handle this, [available on GitHub](https://github.com/shanteacontrols/LESS-DB).
-For instance, blocks on OpenDeck are buttons, LEDs, encoders etc. Entire structure is listed in [Layout database file](https://github.com/shanteacontrols/OpenDeck/blob/c0bfd5140d82772d80c347d660f1cf06937b8c57/src/application/database/Layout.cpp).
-If we take button block for example, some of the sections it contains are MIDI channel, MIDI message, type etc. To read or write to database in the OpenDeck software, block, section and index are the required parameters.
+I've created library to handle this, [available on GitHub](https://github.com/paradajz/LESS-DB).
+For instance, blocks on OpenDeck are buttons, LEDs, encoders etc. If we take button block for example, some of the sections it contains are MIDI channel, MIDI message, type etc. To read or write to database in the OpenDeck software, block, section and index are the required parameters.
 Example:

 ```
 database.read(DB_BLOCK_ANALOG, dbSection_analog_lowerLimit, analogID);